This website is dedicated to the ideas and publications of Nayef Al-Rodhan.

 Dr. Nayef Al-Rodhan is a Philosopher, Neuroscientist and Geostrategist.

 Senior Member, St. Antony's College, Oxford University, UK, and Senior Fellow and Centre Director of the Centre for the Geopolitics of Globalization and Transnational Security, Geneva Center for Security Policy, Geneva, Switzerland.
 Read more

-Professor Michael Freeden, Professor of Politics, Director of the Centre for Political Ideologies, Professorial Fellow, Mansfield College, Oxford University, Oxford, United Kingdom
+Professor Michael Freeden, Professor of Politics, Director of the Centre for Political Ideologies, Professorial Fellow, Mansfield College, University of Oxford, United Kingdom.

 1) "I define sustainable history as a durable progressive trajectory in which the quality of life on this planet or other planets is premised on the guarantee of human dignity for all at all times and under all circumstances."
 (Nayef Al-Rodhan, Sustainable History and the Dignity of Man, p.
 13)